platformsh/platformsh-docs/docs/src/create-apps/source-operations.md

 you can add a cron task to run your source operations once a day.
 It's best not to run source operations on your production environment, but rather on a dedicated environment where you can test changes.
+In the example below, a dedicated `update-dependencies` development environment has been set aside for this task.

 The following example synchronizes the `update-dependencies` environment with its parent and then runs the `update` source operation: